hacoeur-24/HiLiteTag/README.md

 5. Extract highlights and store them.
 6. Re-apply stored highlights.

-✅ Built-in TypeScript support – with helpful types like TagDefinition and HighlightedTag.
+✅ Built-in TypeScript support – with helpful types like TagDefinition and HiLiteData.

 ---